Louisville Bucket List for family fun in 2023

 The Speed is very family-friendly.
-Depending on the age of your kids, you can probably get away with viewing a few “grown-up” exhibits before heading to Art Sparks*– an interactive, hands-on area especially popular with children (not currently open yet).
+Depending on the age of your kids, you can probably get away with viewing a few “grown-up” exhibits before heading to Art Sparks*– an interactive, hands-on area especially popular with children.

 Don’t miss the annual St. Parick’s Day Parade that is the Saturday before St. Patty’s day.
 It starts on Baxter Ave at Broadway and ends at Value Market off Bardstown Rd.
-The more “kid-friendly” section starts near Bardstown Rd. *This is scheduled for March 12, 2022 as of now.*
+The more “kid-friendly” section starts near Bardstown Rd.
+This is scheduled for March 11, 2023.